This section explains the core concepts behind OpenPERouter and how it integrates with your network infrastructure.

 This allows the router to establish direct BGP sessions with the fabric and receive routing information.

-OpenPERouter supports the creation of multiple VNIs (Virtual Network Identifiers), each corresponding to a separate EVPN tunnel.
+OpenPERouter supports the creation of multiple VPNs, each corresponding to a separate VPN tunnel.
 This enables multi-tenancy and network segmentation.

-OpenPERouter supports the creation of L3 VNIs, allowing the extension of a routed domain via an EVPN overlay:
+OpenPERouter supports the creation of multiple VPNs, allowing the extension of a routed domain via a VPN overlay:

-It supports the creation of L2 VNIs, where the veth is directly connected to a layer 2 domain
+It supports the creation of L2 VPNs (where possible), where the veth is directly connected to a layer 2 domain

 And it also supports a mixed scenario, where an L2 domain also belongs to a broader L3 domain mapped to an L3 overlay